Kurtz1993/go-contacts/README.md

 ```

 ## API Spec
-This project contains an api spec file that can be seen in the [Swagger Editor](https://editor.swagger.io).
+This project contains an `api-spec.yaml` file, which is a Swagger specification file that can be seen in the [Swagger Editor](https://editor.swagger.io).